swift-lang/swift-t/README.md

 Swift/T will generally work fine with these, but many distributions are slow to update their MPI package.

-Swift/T Quick Build instructions
+Swift/T Quick Build Instructions
 --------------------------------
 These quick build instructions assume you have tcl8.6 or greater and an MPI distribution that supports the MPI 2 or MPI 3.0 standards.
-We do not cover building for all possible systems: if you encounter a problem, the Swift/T user guide has instructions on building on specific systems.
+This section does not cover all supported systems: if you encounter a problem, refer to the Swift/T user guide.

 Checkout this project: